oveigam/server/README.md

 npm start
 ```

-Use your ip and port 8085 to access the webpage.
+Use your ip and port 8085 (remember to open it on your router if you want to access outside of your network) to access the webpage.
 A list with all abailable files will be generated.
 (You might need to restart the server if you change to the files)